 - Strong light is emitted from the projector's lens.
 Do not directly look at this light. - Be especially careful not to let young children look into the lens.
-In addition, turn off the power and switch off the main power when you are away from the projector.
+In addition, turn off the power and disconnect the power plug when you are away from the projector.